birkin/django_template_11_project/README.md

 - log
     - make log dir, ensuring permissions are correct
     - touch a project_x.log file, and update 'owner/group', and update group-permissions
+        - note, if setting up on a production-server, make the owner the apache user, and the group the shared-group
     - add log to system's logrotate
     - add dir to sublime project
     - Note: initial run may create an empty logfile with an incorrect owner, causing an error.
 If this happens, simply update the owner -- the subsequent system's logrotate will ensure the log-file's permissions remain correct.